Tutorial: Configuring B2B Messaging Using BizTalk Services Portal and Bridges

-Windows Azure BizTalk Services provides two key integration possibilities – enterprise application integration (EAI) and business-to-business messaging using EDI.
-Using EAI, you can create BizTalk Services bridges that are deployed on Windows Azure.
+Microsoft Azure BizTalk Services provides two key integration possibilities – enterprise application integration (EAI) and business-to-business messaging using EDI.
+Using EAI, you can create BizTalk Services bridges that are deployed on .
 Using B2B, you can create trading partners and agreements to process EDI messages on the cloud.
 You can then route the EDI messages to the already deployed BizTalk Services bridges for further processing.
 This tutorial provides step by step instructions to create, deploy, and test an end-to-end BizTalk Services scenario.

 Contoso and Northwind are two business partners.
 Contoso (the retailer) sends sales order messages to Northwind (the supplier).
 Northwind maintains all the sales order data in table called SalesOrder, which is housed in a SQL Server database within Northwind’s premises.
 Contoso can send either XML messages or EDI messages to Northwind so Northwind has to implement a solution, which enables the following:

 Contoso can send either an X12 message or an XML message for sales order.

 Contoso must send messages that conform to the schema for the sales order message expected by Northwind.